Promoting health? It's all in the game

 Didget took its inspiration, in part, from Re-Mission, widely cited as one of the first successful health games.

-Developed in 2006 by HopeLab, a non-profit U.S. organisation focused on children's health, and featuring the tumour-fighting Roxxi, it is designed to give patients a sense of power and control over the disease and help them understand why they must have certain treatments and what those treatments will do.
+Developed in 2006 by HopeLab, a non-profit U.S. organization focused on children's health, and featuring the tumor-fighting Roxxi, it is designed to give patients a sense of power and control over the disease and help them understand why they must have certain treatments and what those treatments will do.

 But games are not just for kids.